UnumID/Server-SDK-Typescript/README.md

 This SDK combines the functionality of an [**Issuer**](#issuer) and [**Verifier**](#verifier) entities to work with UnumID's SaaS.
 For necessary account creation and API keys please email admin@unum.id.
+## Distribution

+This project is publicly published on the official npm [registry](https://www.npmjs.com/package/@unumid/server-sdk).
+For example it can be pulled with, `npm i @unumid/server-sdk` or `yarn add @unumid/server-sdk`.

+## Releases

+Releases and publishing to NPM is automated via Github Actions CI job.
+In order to trigger a release one should push a git tag with a preceding `v` with semver notation, ie v1.1.1, to the `main` branch.
+This will trigger the CI job to bump the package version, generate typedocs, publish to NPM, make a release commit, and make a Github Release.
+The message of the git tag will be the release message so please make it meaningful.
+For example, `git tag v1.2.0 -m "Updated the SDK with a new CI job" && push origin v1.1.1`.

+## Global Dependencies
+- NodeJS v14.0.0 or higher, preferably v14.15.0 or higher
+- yarn

+## Logging
+Logs level defaults to Info.
+One can set to debug for more information via the environment variable LOG_LEVEL, i.e. LOG_LEVEL=debug.
+We are using standard NPM log levels.
+More details on the various log levels [here](https://github.com/winstonjs/winston#logging-levels).

+The logs default to stdout so can be aggregated using any log provider you would like from disk.

+## Documentation
+High level technical documentation can be found [here](https://https://docs.unum.id/server-sdk) which is served via [Docusaurus](https://github.com/UnumID/UnumID.github.io).
+More detailed generated from source documentation can be found [here](https://docs.unum.id/Server-SDK-Typescript/index.html) which is served via repo specific Github pages via the /docs folder of the main branch.

+In order to generate the Typedoc documentation from the source code run the `createTypedocs.sh` script.

 ## SDK Functionality
 The Server SDK uses the **UnumDto** type to facilitate handling many response body types while providing a reliable structure to access the result body and importantly the rolling JWT authToken.